XRPLF/xrpl-hooks-compiler/README.md

 # XRPL Hooks compiler

-This repository contains build scripts for the docker image with clang & clangd, plus git submodules of the projects actually going into the image.
+This repository contains build scripts for the docker image with Hooks C compiler and Language Server, git submodules of the projects actually going into the image and their web API.

 ## Getting Started